-5.4.
 Discrimination is Repugnant at Law:

-Gender discrimination in land matters is repugnant at law.
-The concept of repugnancy has a historical origin in Tanzania and many other African Countries.
+Gender discrimination in land matters is repugnant The concept of at law. repugnancy has a historical origin in Tanzania many other and African Countries.
 The Tanganyika Order in Council, 1920 stated that customary laws were applicable to the extent that they were not repugnant to justice and morality.
 Fimbo (2004) adds that in the Village Land Act, a new version of repugnancy has been enacted, namely, repugnancy of customary laws to notions of equality of the sexes.
 Sub-section (2) of section 20 declares that a rule of customary land law is void and inoperative to the extent that "it denies women, children or persons with disability lawful access to ownership, occupation or use of any such land".
 In this provision the Legislature is addressing itself to customary rules of inheritance that discriminate against daughters.